 Unfortunately, his opinion has not been the standard of our society for a long time.
-People’s sexual orientations have dogmatically been associated with their humanity.
-Not only does this amplify the discrimination they face, but it also dehumanizes them, making social stigmas against them hard to resolve.
+Those who stray away from heteronormative sexual orientations have relentlessly been put at a disadvantage.
+Their humanity is consistently questioned.
+This not only amplifies the discrimination they face but also dehumanizes them, making social stigmas against them hard to resolve.

 “The LGBTQ+ community in India has been neglected to such an extent that there is a certain atrocity between this community and people belonging to other communities.
-Some people hate thinking someone they know could be gay or bi or anyone, they need to evolve and put this orthodox thinking to bed.
-PEOPLE NEED TO LET OTHERS BE THEMSELVES, REGARDLESS OF THEIR SEXUAL ORIENTATION, THEY NEED TO ACCEPT THEM FOR WHO THEY ARE!
-LGBTQ+ community needs endless support in their upcoming battles”, said Rythum Goel, a student at the School of Open Learning, DU.
+Some people hate thinking someone they know could be gay or bi, they need to evolve and put this orthodox thinking to bed.
+This community needs endless support in their upcoming battles”, said Rythum Goel, a student at the School of Open Learning, DU.

-Unfortunately, exclusion of this community has been a long standing tradition.
-For instance, members of the Hijra community are considered auspicious when rituals require their presence during celebratory events.
-However, the stigma against them remains strong outside of these incidents where they are often seen and addressed in a derogatory manner.
-Social and cultural exclusion of entire communities is devastating for its members.
-Recently, Anjana Hareesh, a bisexual person from Kerala was lost to suicide after her family’s strong unacceptance of her sexual identity.
-The American Academy of Pediatrics published a study where more than half of the transgender male teens who participated in the survey reported attempting suicide in their lifetime.
+Countless incidences reflect how social and cultural exclusion of entire sections of society is devastating for its members.
+Recently, Anjana Hareesh, a victim of bi-phobia was lost to suicide after her family’s inability to accept her identity.
+The American Academy of Pediatrics published a study where more than half of the transgender male teenagers who participated in the survey reported attempting suicide in their lifetime.

-Nilesh Goswami, an English major says, “Educational institutions should encourage conversations about gender identity and educate students about prejudices and stereotypes regarding the LGBTQ+ community and to what degree these prejudices/stereotypes are entrenched in our society.
+Nilesh Goswami, a student of English Literature at DU, says, “Educational institutions should encourage conversations about gender identity and educate students about prejudices and stereotypes regarding the LGBTQ+ community.
 Also, it is imperative to teach school students about gender pronouns and the need to ask individuals about the pronoun that they would like to be addressed with.
 Sex education should be made compulsory in all schools.
 Many school students don’t even know about the most fundamental difference between sex and gender.
 These things apply to colleges too, but school is where it all starts from”.

-While it is heartening to see such a positive response from students in support of the community, the university is inherently a place that is limited to academic circles.
-With the sky-high scores required to be a part of DU, it is imperative that we take the community’s acceptance amongst the youth of our country with a grain of salt.
+It is, indeed, heartening to see the students of the University aligning with these principles but ultimately a university is a place that is limited to academic circles.
+With the sky-high grades that are demanded by the administration to even access these limited circles, it is imperative that we take the idea that the community has gained adequate acceptance amongst the youth of our country with a grain of salt.

 Download the DU Express app on Play Store to stay connected with all the latest admission news and campus news 24×7.Click here to download the app.